hisubram/mobilefoundation/visualize_insights_on_console.md

 # Visualize insights on the console
 {: #visualize_insights_on_console}

-To visualize insights from the analytics data that is captured and sent from your application, you must launch the Mobile Analytics console by clicking the **Analytics Console** option from the left navigation of the Mobile Foundation Operations console.
+To visualize insights from the analytics data that is captured and sent from your application, you must launch the Mobile Analytics console by clicking the **Analytics Console** option from the navigation of the Mobile Foundation Operations console.

 The Mobile Analytics Console can be run in two modes:
   - **Demo Mode ON**, which is purely for demonstration purposes and shows the different analytics views (charts and tables) by using simulated data feeds.